OpenAnimal/OpenAnimal/README.md

 ## Release State and Disclaimer

-This is an early-stage release some features are incomplete.
-My resources are limited, but the project is expected to expand over time.
+🚧 This project is a work in progress!
+It’s in an early-stage release, so some features are incomplete.
+Unfortunately, I can’t work on it full-time and need to focus on something more “lucrative”.
+I don’t have a donation system yet, but if you’d like to support this project—allowing me to dedicate more time and accelerate development—you can send me a note.

 ## Contact & Support